-Swordcraft is a Medieval Fantasy Live Action Battle Game and LARP where players fight with reinforced, realistic looking foam rubber weapons and padded arrows.
-Some of us wear armour, but you don't need anything to play.
-Think of it as paintball medieval/fantasy meets battle - carnage with a dash of medieval re-enactment, roleplaying and cosplay.
-We are inspired by everything from history to Lord of the Rings, Warhammer, World of Warcraft, Game of Thrones and beyond.
-Swordcraft Gippsland is a small chapter run more locally.
-New players are welcome, always as we provide a loaner weapon training. and Further information can be found at our performance area.
-Our lovely photographers Amy and Martyn, have been kind enough to allow us to use their photos in the supplement.
-See Page 10 Churchill Community Festival Wheelchairs for kids Churchill & District News - February 16, 2017 - Page 13 A gift that gives twice Imagine you're a child living in poverty who is unable to walk.
+Please remember that using our donation bins to dispose of rubbish costs us money we would otherwise use to help others.
+Wheelchairs for kids A gift that gives twice Imagine you're a child living in poverty who is unable to walk.
 You can't get to school, play outside or leave the house without help.
 Your mum is housebound too, caring for you.
 One day, you are given a wheelchair that is specially fitted, just for you.
 How would your life improve?
 The gift of a wheelchair gives twice.
 It not only presents a child with freedom but also frees their carer to work and contribute to the family's income.
 Since 1998, Wheelchairs for Kids has donated nearly 25,000 wheelchairs to needy families in poor and war torn countries.
 Our wheelchair has recently been re-designed to World Health Organisation recommendations.
 It has a strong steel subframe and puncture proof tyres.
-Its greatest feature being complete adjustability to suit the different sizes and growing needs of children.
+Its greatest feature being complete adjustability suit the different sizes and growing needs of children.
 It can also handle rough terrain and the rigours of use by young, active kids.
-A Wheelchairs for Kids package includes an Adjustable Postural Support Device to assist the large number of recipients with cerebral palsy, and also contains a knitted knee rug, toy, cushions, removable tray, tool kit and a few spares.
+A Wheelchairs Kids package includes an Adjustable Postural Support Device to assist the large number of recipients with cerebral palsy, and also contains a knitted knee rug, toy, cushions, removable tray, tool kit and a few spares.
 Every cent donated to Wheelchairs for Kids goes directly to ensuring a needy child receives a wheelchair.
-Our wheelchairs are made by a dedicated team of retiree volunteers in Perth, Western Australia Participation in the full The workshop includes videos, Regional Hospital Mental Health Services is running an ASIST Workshop on February 20 and 21 at Lifeline Gippsland, Cnr Church and Fleming Streets, Morwell.
+Our wheelchairs are made by a dedicated team of retiree volunteers in Perth, Western Australia in a workshop managed by a Christian Brother and administered by the Rotary Club of Scarborough, Western Australia.
+The Hazelwood Rotary Club fully endorses this project and is proud to be able to co-ordinate a demonstration at the 2017 Churchill Festival.
+See Page 10 for Churchill Community Festival news.